*In light of the COVID-19 Pandemic, I am now teaching lessons online for the foreseeable future!*

 Single Lessons: Lesson fees are due upon booking the lesson time-slot.
 All lessons will be paid for through the secure payment portal Wix provides here on my website.
 There is no additional charge to my students for paying this way.

-Regular Students: Monthly tuition is due, in advance, by the first lesson of each month, and a $10 late fee will be assessed after the 10th of the month.
-I accept payments through Venmo, Apple Pay or Cash App (in that order of preference).
+Regular Students: Monthly tuition is due, in advance, by the first lesson of each month, and a $10 late fee will be assessed after the 7th of the month.
+I accept payments through Venmo and Apple Pay (in that order of preference).